linln1/delayDNS/README.md

     [to do list]
         - add cache function
-        - use fifo/LRU/LFU algorithms to management cache data struct
+        - use fifo/LRU/LFU algorithms to management cache data structure